rubensodhi/Evaluation-and-Comparison-of-Reasoning-in-Phi-2-and-Phi-3-LLMs/README.md

-# **Pruning for Performance: Evaluating the Impact of Model Reduction on Reasoning Abilities**
+# **Pruning for Performance: Evaluating the Impact of Model Reduction on Reasoning Abilities using wanda**

-This repository contains the code and resources for the dissertation project titled **"Pruning for Performance: Evaluating the Impact of Model Reduction on the Reasoning Abilities of Phi-2 and Phi-3 Mini"**.
+This repository contains the code and resources for the dissertation project titled **"Pruning for Performance: Evaluating the Impact of Model Reduction on the Reasoning Abilities of Phi-2 and Phi-3 Mini using wanda"**.
 The research focuses on the impact of structured and unstructured pruning on reasoning capabilities in Microsoft Phi-2 and Phi-3 Mini Large Language Models (LLMs).

 ---